%20(1).jpg?width=2121&name=GettyImages-595329266%20(1)%20(1).jpg)

 If you will inspect your project by room or area, that is how you should organize your checklist.
 If what you inspect is repeated in several areas, your checkpoints should also be repeated and in an organized manner.
 This will also make the inspector's job easier, as he will not waste time moving back and forth between rooms.

-Refine your checklists continuously
+Refine your QC Checklist Templates continuously

 You should analyse your checklists on a regular basis and remove check points where problems rarely, if ever, happen.
 On the same note, you should add check points when deficiencies unrelated to an existing check point crop up.
 Time spent developing and refining your checklist now means less time spent dealing with quality assurance issues on every inspection in the future.